-Once complete, Queenslanders and tourists will be able to travel across the state and use any of the 49 fast charging sites along the way.
+Phase 3 will enable Queenslanders and tourists to travel across the state and use any of the 49 fast charging sites along the way.

 Interactive charging map

-Check the status of charging site locations on the google map or through the Chargefox App.
+Check the status of charging site locations through the Chargefox App.

 More charging stations